slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'We accept the love we think we deserve.' -- Stephen Chbosky* -->

-> *'Believe you can, and you’re halfway there.'*

-If you say it with confidence, you are who you say you are.
-You’re only as good as your next speech.

-Don’t wait for someone to tell you that you are special.
-You should look at rejection as a tool that reveals incompatibility instead of evidence of your unworthiness or inadequateness.
-Let go of your ego and your need for validation.
-If the universe didn’t need you, you wouldn’t be here.
+> *'Shame corrodes the very part of us that believes we are capable of change.' -- Brene Brown*

+You are not what you think you are: you are what you hide.

+The things you hate most about yourself are the things you hide from the rest of the world.

+### How to overcome shame?

+> *'Once you’ve accepted your flaws, no one can use them against you.' -- Tyrion*

+> *'Imperfections are attractive when their owners are happy with them.' -- Augusten Burroughs*

+Shame is created by dishonesty.
+The cure is honesty.

+When you try to hide something about yourself, you automatically create shame.
+You’re saying this thing that’s true about myself is wrong.
+So you gotta share that shit in order to heal it.
+Speaking openly about an imperfection is a sign of strength, not a weakness.

+### On confidence

 > *'Having a low opinion of yourself is not modesty.
 It’s self-destruction.' -- Bobby Sommer*

 > *'Value yourself.
 The only people who appreciate a doormat are people with dirty shoes.' -- Leo Buscaglia*

+Shame is the opposite of confidence.
+Confidence is shamelessness.

+Don’t wait for someone to tell you that you are special.
+Rejection is a tool that reveals incompatibility not your inadequateness.
+Let go of your need for validation.
+If the universe didn’t need you, you wouldn’t be here.

 > *'The problem with the world is that the intelligent people are full of doubts while the stupid ones are full of confidence.' -- Charles Bukowski*

+Confidence «movers»:

+- If you say it with confidence, you are who you say you are.
+You’re only as good as your next speech.
-Mastery and core values are good sources of confidence.
+- Mastery and core values are good sources of confidence.
-In the meanwhile any source is good.
+- In the meanwhile any source is good.
 Don’t stop till you get it.

-> *'If you don’t believe in yourself.
-Believe in me who believes in you.'*
+- If you don’t believe in yourself.
+Believe in me who believes in you.

-> *'Fake it till you make it.'*
+- Fake it till you make it.

-Other confidence «movers»:
+- Believe you can, and you’re halfway there.
 - When you break an agreement that you make with yourself, your selfestime plummets: don’t do it or renegociate it.
 - Confidence: state + mastery. impress yourself.
 - Confidence is a result, not a requirement.